 Election to Defer Compensation.
 Directors may elect in advance to defer receipt of all of their cash compensation and/or all of their stock compensation.
 If deferral is elected, the deferred amounts are credited to the director's deferred compensation account in common stock equivalents.
 If cash compensation is deferred, the number of common stock equivalents credited is equal to the amount deferred divided by the NYSE closing price of the common stock as of the date on which the deferral occurs (or if that is not a trading day, then the last preceding trading day).
 If stock compensation is deferred, the number of common stock equivalents credited is equal to the number of shares whose receipt is deferred.
-Common stock equivalents in the director's deferred compensation account have no voting rights, but earn dividend equivalents on each dividend payment date equal to the dividends payable on a like number of shares of common stock; and the dividend equivalents earned are credited to the director's deferred compensation account becomes distributable when the director leaves the Board, or at such other date as may be specified by the director consistent with the terms of the Plan; distribution will be accelerated in certain circumstances, including a change in control of the Company.
+Common stock equivalents in the director's deferred compensation account have no voting rights, but earn dividend equivalents on each dividend payment date equal to the dividends payable on a like number of shares of common stock; and the dividend equivalents earned are credited to the director's deferred compensation account as additional common stock equivalents valued at the NYSE closing price on the dividend date.
+A director's deferred compensation account becomes distributable when the director leaves the Board, or at such other date as may be specified by the director consistent with the terms of the Plan; distribution will be accelerated in certain circumstances, including a change in control of the Company.
 The account is distributable at the election of the director either in cash or in shares; however, any stock portion which has been deferred may only be distributed in shares.
 During fiscal 2021, Mr. Dewar, Mr. Olivier and Ms. Valdez deferred receipt of their cash compensation and stock compensation, as described in the footnotes to the Fiscal 2021 Compensation table below.
 In addition, Mr. Phillippy's and Mr. Stolze's stock compensation from certain prior years continued to be deferred pursuant to prior deferral elections which they had terminated as to future compensation.